Get Started with Salesforce Mobile SDK

-- Mobile SDK includes a complete implementation of Salesforce Connected App Policy, so that all users can access their data securely and easily.
+- Enterprise Identity & Security—Mobile SDK includes a complete implementation of Salesforce Connected App Policy, so that all users can access their data securely and easily.
 It supports SAML and advanced authentication flows so that administrators always have full control over data access.

-- Mobile databases are useful for building highly responsive apps that also work in any network condition.
+- SmartStore Encrypted Database—Mobile databases are useful for building highly responsive apps that also work in any network condition.
 SmartStore provides an easy way to store and retrieve data locally while supporting a flexible data model.
 It also uses AES-256 encryption to ensure that your data is always protected.

-- With Salesforce Communities and Mobile SDK, developers can build mobile applications that target their customers and partners.
+- Salesforce Communities—With Salesforce Communities and Mobile SDK, developers can build mobile applications that target their customers and partners.
 These applications benefit from the same enterprise features and reliability as employee apps.

-- Fast graphics API—The native platform gives you the fastest graphics.
-This advantage comes into play, for example, if you’re using larges quantities of data and require a fast refresh.
+- Fast graphics API—This feature matters most when, for example, you’re using large quantities of data and require a fast refresh.

 - Built-in components—The camera, address book, geolocation, and other features native to the device can be seamlessly integrated into mobile apps.
-Another important built-in component is encrypted storage, but more about that later.
+Another important built-in component of the native OS is encrypted storage—more about that later.

-- Ease of use—The native platform is what people are accustomed to.
-When you add that familiarity to the native features they expect, your app becomes that much easier to use.
+- Ease of use—Customers gravitate to the performance and “look and feel” of native apps.
+When you add in the device features they expect, your app becomes that much easier to use.